Academic Affairs / Provost

 E. Chief Strategy Officer

 Did anyone hear anything before the position was announced or have additional information beyond the posting?
 There are many questions about how this came to play, how it is funded, or anything information at all?
-Seems Racy’s spouse is to be housed in College of Ed.
 Are we not going to have publicized positions or conduct a search any longer?
 We are told we cannot move current faculty on campus without a full search.
 Another question raised was how this adjusts the chain of command?
 It is a position the president made a decision about.
 These are good questions that are natural and should be posed in a conversation with the Provost.
 Was there a search or just an appointment?
 There is no evidence there was a search.
 It is terribly important to follow the stated hiring process when we are under a hiring freeze and we are being told to cut back we are under a funding crisis.
 Maybe this was a great decision and it will be great for UCM, but the fact we were not involved in any way is disturbing and only informed after the fact.
 What exactly is this position and the job duties be?
 It seems like a combination of part provost duties and part presidential duties.

 II.
 Approval of Minutes from March 12th, 2013